MS in Laboratory Medicine & Pathology

 MS Program Admission Requirements

 The Master of Science in Laboratory Medicine & Pathology Program accepts both certified medical laboratory scientists and college graduates with a bachelor of science degree in chemistry, microbiology or biology or other scientific discipline.
-The program is highly competitive for students who are not ASCP-certified.
+We also accept applications from students with bachelor of arts degrees in the biological sciences.

 Requirements for All Applicants

-- Official transcripts submitted from all colleges/universities that you have attended
+- Unofficial transcripts submitted from all colleges/universities that you have attended.
+Please visit this link to learn about when to submit official transcripts

 - Achievement of a 3.0 grade point average in the last 90 graded quarter credits or the last 60 graded semester credits